It was, Dr Singh says, colleagues who inspired him to develop his own teaching practice and ultimately apply for a National Teaching Fellowship.

 “New NTFs who are advocating for truly innovative changes to teaching and learning practice within their institution should appreciate that this work inevitably builds resistance.
 I advise that they anticipate and understand the fears that people have and move to address them at the pace of those that they are trying to influence.
 It is important that winners are aware that innovation is not value-neutral and are sensitive to the political context that they are operating within.

 “Finally, I would encourage new NTFs to remember that universities exist for students and staff and that they should remain the primary concern when it comes to designing innovative teaching and learning.

 “Never forget the end user when designing new teaching and learning.”

-Applications for a National Teaching Fellowship 2020 close on Wednesday 18 March 2020.
-Institutions can nominate up to three individuals for the award.
-Find out more.
+Applications for a National Teaching Fellowship 2020 closed on Wednesday 18 March 2020.

 Gurnam Singh is Research Associate at the Centre for Global Learning, Education and Attainment (GLEA) and Associate Professor of Social Work at Coventry University, He is also lead for Postgraduate Research Students within the faculty of Health and Life Sciences at Coventry University.
 Additionally, he is Visiting Professor of Social Work at the University of Chester and Visiting Fellow in Race and Education at the University of Arts, London.